 Our core purpose is to work with people and lead communities in improving their mental and physical health and wellbeing for a better life; through delivering excellent and responsive prevention, diagnosis, early intervention, treatment and care.

-Sometimes the symptoms of your illness and the side effects of medication might be difficult to tell apart.
-Don’t worry about this, but do explain to your healthcare professional what is worrying you so there can be a productive discussion about how things can be approved.
+Sometimes the symptoms of your illness and the side-effects of medication might be difficult to tell apart.
+Don’t worry about this, but do explain to your healthcare professional what is worrying you so there can be a productive discussion about how things can be improved.

-The mental health charity MIND also provides helpful advice about side effect.
+The mental health charity MIND also provides helpful advice about side-effects.
 The website provides written information as well as some videos where people discuss what it is actually like to take some of these medicines.
-The website also helpfully explains some of the medical jargon used to describe side effects, so that they are easier to understand on your own terms.
+The website also helpfully explains some of the medical jargon used to describe side-effects, so that they are easier to understand on your own terms.

-The Royal College of Psychiatrists produce a range of easy-to-read information about different mental health conditions and the available support and treatments.
+The Royal College of Psychiatrists produces a range of easy-to-read information about different mental health conditions and the available support and treatments.
 Information is written by doctors in collaboration with patients and carers.
-Some of the information talks about the side effects that some people experience when they take medicines for their mental health.
+Some of the information talks about the side-effects that some people experience when they take medicines for their mental health.